jrbuchanan02/videogame/README.md

 more.
 In general, I would recommend Windows Terminal for normal use.
 2. A display capable of housing 120 columns onscreen at once.

-[^1]: This measurement comes from measuring my own computer while Videogame is running.
-It is most accurate to Windows 11 Home running on a x64-style processor and this number does *not* include the standard library and operating system features that Videogame automatically loads.
-The actual number is likely much higher than the number listed in the minimum requirements.
+[^1]: This measurement comes from connecting videogame.exe to the Microsoft Visual Studio 2022 Community Edition Preview running on Windows 11 Home for an ACPI x64 PC.
+Your results will probably vary since I was debugging something and probably had some of the compilation arguments different.
+When loaded, however Videogame uses around 3 MB of RAM.
+The reason for this massive difference is loading in the Unicode character database. (in fact, 200 MB RAM utilization implies that each byte in the file is copied less than five times -- impressive).
+This amount could be lowered by splitting the unicode character database into multiple files, something not really worth the effort of working with a file containing more than 150k lines!

 [^2]: If you are on the most recent version of windows available for your PC and you have Windows 10 or Windows 11, then you meet this requirement.
 This requirement